Jovan-Nsty/calculator/README.md

 It's fully functional with current operations.

 Missing:
-- decimal number option (logic)
+- decimal number option
-- +/- number option (logic)

-Those will be implemented in the future.
+It will be implemented in the future.